 The Yeatman was considered ‘the best wine hotel’ of 2015 and belongs to the company that owns the renowned Taylor’s port wine.
 The bar and the rooftop of the Yeatman Hotel are open to those who are not staying at the hotel, making it one of the best rooftops in Porto for a glass of Port wine with an unbeatable view of Ribeira.

-With the boom in tourism in Porto, many of the old apartments in the historic center have been converted into vacation rentals and you can often find a bargain and rent a really stunning modern apartment right next to all the tourist attractions.
+Many of the old apartments in the historic center have been converted into apartments in Porto, Portugal and you can often find a bargain and rent a really stunning modern apartment right next to all the tourist attractions.

 Resources for your Porto trip